• Skip to primary navigation

 Editor’s Note: While talking to Tom about his backyard wildness, he said when the female blue bird first came to inspect the house, she tried several times to get in but couldn’t.
 He laughed and said that after seeing the clutch, he understands her inability to enter quickly or comfortably.

-Filed Under: Flora and Fauna, Shaking of the Trees Post Tagged With: Birding, Birds, Native Grasses, Shaking the Trees, STT 21, Tom Shackelford, Wildlife
+Filed Under: Shaking of the Trees Post, Shaking the Trees, Wildlife Tagged With: Native Grasses, STT 21, Tom Shackelford

 825 N. McDonald Suite 150 McKinney, Texas 75069